-Today, we wanted to provide some context to spark a discussion on using living organisms as supplements in structures to make them self-healing.
+Today, we wanted to provide some context to spark a discussion on using synthetic biology as supplements in structures to make them self-healing.
 There is a piece on self-healing concrete that was harnessing calcium carbonate precipitating bacteria.
 This could have tremendous applications for repairing roadways and buildings, among other things.

-These thoughts raise some interesting talking points: 1) How would the living organisms sustain themselves within these non-living structure?
+These thoughts raise some interesting talking points: 1) How would the living organisms sustain themselves within these non-living structures?
 2) Could they grow out of control?
-3) What organisms are appropriate for such applications – what are the ethical dilemmas of using higher organisms, such as jellyfish which are known to have plasticity, in such work?
+3) What organisms are appropriate for use in synthetic biology – what are the ethical dilemmas of using higher organisms, such as jellyfish which are known to have plasticity, in such work?
 How will the increased proliferation of such organisms impact the balance of our surrounding ecosystem?

 There are many other issues surrounding these theories of self-healing and we’d love to hear from you!